anjupathak03/Learning_Basic_Github/README.md

 # anju-demo
-this is the demo for git.
+this is the demo for gi.